microup/explorer_webarchiv/README.md

 # explorer_webarchiv
 *Download only TEXT data from a specified time period on the web.archive.org*

-This project enables you to download locally saved only TEXT data from the website: https://web.archive.org, with the option to select the specific period during which the data was archived.

 --------------------------

 **When using the downloader, you can specify the following arguments for running it:**